agnt-gg/rizz/README.md

 Because consuming content with AI shouldn't be complicated

-> Codename RSS 3.0, Make America RSS Again.
+> Codename: RSS 3.0, Make America RSS Again.

 ## 🎯 WHAT RIZZ IS: